White horse

 “He…” I had to pause to wipe a tear from the corner of my eye, “he… just put it away, in the drawer, with the knives.
 As though that’s something you do when you nearly burn down the house.
 You just put the charred remains in the nearest drawer!”
 We both laughed.

-I felt I had a little insight into Digby’s thought process now, so I opened the pans cupboard, and there it was: nestled amongst the other shiny stainless steel cookware was the blackened remains of the pot that Digby tried to boil an egg in.
-When I pulled it out to take a closer look, behind it was… another blackened pot, in much the same state, although the handle wasn’t as badly burned.
+I had a little insight into Digby’s thought process now, so I opened the pans cupboard, and there it was: nestled amongst the other shiny stainless steel cookware was the blackened remains of the pot that Digby tried to boil an egg in.
+When I pulled the pot out to take a closer look, behind it was… another blackened pot, in much the same state, although the handle was still attached, and not as badly burned as the first.

 The final exhibit I found was a steel tray, still in the oven.
-It was dark brown and thickly layered with baked grease.
+It was dark brown and covered with a thick layer of baked grease.
 The top layer was still runny, and glistened in the light.
-This was the tray upon which pizza on pizza was heated, each floating on and contributing to the oil of the last.
+This was the tray upon which pizza upon pizza had been heated, each floating on and contributing to the oil of the last.

 Vic and I got to cleaning what we could.
-It was dark, but the doors and windows had to stay open.
+It was dark and chilly, but the doors and windows had to stay open.

 When I went to taekwondo a few nights later, I imagined the kicking dummy was Digby.